skippyr/chinatown/README.md

 ![](./images/preview.png)

-> In this preview, the Chinatown was used within the [Kitty terminal emulator](https://github.com/kovidgoyal/kitty) with the [Twilight theme](https://github.com/kovidgoyal/kitty-themes/blob/master/themes/Twilight.conf).
+> In this preview, the Chinatown theme was used within the [Kitty terminal emulator](https://github.com/kovidgoyal/kitty) with the [Twilight theme](https://github.com/kovidgoyal/kitty-themes/blob/master/themes/Twilight.conf).
 Font used is [IntelOne Mono (Medium)](https://github.com/intel/intel-one-mono) with fallback to Nerd Fonts Symbols.
 Wallpaper is [Landscape photography of waterfalls by Yeo Yonghwan](https://unsplash.com/photos/sS7P1h4Modg) from Unsplash.